melbings/ariadne/README.md

 # Ariadne

 Ariadne is a learning environment for teaching maze algorithms.
-It was written in 2015 by Stefan Melbinger as part of his master thesi.
+It was written in 2015 by Stefan Melbinger as part of his master thesis.

 ## Requirements